SNU Supports Military Students

 Chapter 35 Survivors' and Dependents' Educational Assistance Program at https://www.va.gov/education/

-Chapter 33 Transfer of Eligibility for Depenents and Spouse at https://www.va.gov/education/
+Chapter 33 Transfer of Eligibility for Dependents and Spouse at https://www.va.gov/education/

-The VETS Center certifies students' enrollments to the VA in the order we receive the students' course confirmation forms for every term.
-After your sheet is date stamped in our office, it takes approximately 30-45 days for us to certify it to the VA.
-After we certify your enrollment with the VA, it take the VA an additional 30-45 days to award your GI Bill money.
+The VETS Center certifies students' enrollments to the VA in the order we receive the students’ Requests For Certification (RFC) forms for every term students are enrolled in during their time at SNU.
+Once we receive your RFC form at our office, it takes approximately 30 days to certify your enrollment with the VA.
+After we certify your enrollment with the VA, it takes the VA an additional 30 days to award your VA benefit money.

-Remember, a change in your class schedule may affect your VA benefits.
-Frequent changes of schedule often can cause a student veteran to have an overpayment of benefits where the VA will require you to pay it back.
-Notify the VETS Center at SNU of all course schedule changes as you work with your admission advisors.
-When you are adding a new course, a new course confirmation form, approved by your college on campus, is required before the adjustment can be reported to the VA.
+Remember, a change in your class schedule may impact your VA benefits.
+Frequent changes of schedule often can cause a student to have an overpayment of benefits where the VA will require you to pay it back.
+Notify the SNU VETS Center on all course schedule changes as you work with your Academic/Admissions Advisor.
+When you are adding a new course, a new course confirmation form, approved by your college/academic department leadership, is required before the course adjustment can be reported to the VA.

 It is important that the military service members or DOD civilian employees who wish to apply for DOD tuition assistance to help pay for their classes, take these steps prior to enrolling to ensure there are DOD tuition assistance funds available and to get the application process moving forward to ensure DOD tuition assistance is approved prior to the start date of any class the military service member/DOD civilian employee wishes to use DOD TA towards.
 The DOD will not approve tuition assistance for any class that has already begun.